 The effectiveness of your mental health application is the direct result of its sustained use.
 However, only a mere 4% of users who downloaded a mental health app continue to use it after 15 days, and only 3% stick around after 30 days.

-Poor usability can be part of the reason why users take your app for a spin and then disengage.
-To avoid that, make sure your application is accessible, has a clear information architecture, and sports an initiative and easy-to-navigate interface.
+Poor usability can be part of the reason why users try your app and then disengage.
+To avoid that, make sure your application is accessible, has a clear information architecture, and features an intuitive and easy-to-navigate interface.

 Personalization is also central to improving adherence and user engagement.
 But make sure to take a sensible approach to personalization — the one that prioritizes data security and encourages users to seek professional help when necessary.
 Gamified elements also encourage users to persevere with their mental health goals and ensure sustained motivation.